dburriss/dburriss.github.io/_posts/2018-10-19-how-to-fsharp-pt-1.md

 let myTuple = (true,99)
 // use the fst function to get the first value in the tuple let b1 = fst myTuple
-// use the snd function to get the second value in the tuple let n1 = myTuple |> snd
+// use the snd function to get the second value in the tuple, with pipe forward operator let n1 = myTuple |> snd
 // use pattern matching to get the values let (b,n) = myTuple